IALSA/ialsa-2015-portland-stencil/documentation/repo-files.md

     * descriptives.R                                      # basic R-code for obtaining graphs/plots on a knitr report
     * descriptive.Rmd                                     # R markdown for outputting knitr report
     * report.Rmd                                          # A sample of code of a Regression line and a scatter plot for the ZZZ project
+* scripts/                                                # description and github paths to the functions to be used and defined for data extraction and transformation
+    * dev/                                                #
+        * 1a_correct_model_names.R                        #
 * utility/                                                # files indirectly contributing to data manipulation and analysis
     * install-packages.R                                  # code for required packages for efficient repo operation
     * package-dependency-list.csv                         # elements necessary for packages fuctionality